dburian/notes/fastspeech2.md

 are:

 1. The model not-only predicts length, but also pitch and energy.
 2. No student-teacher training.
-Mel-spectograms are learned directly, and phoneme duration is extracted using ...
+Mel-spectrograms are learned directly, and phoneme duration is extracted using ...

 ## Architecture